DataGuy-Eterniti/Amazon-Product-Review-Analysis/README.md

 The following process is the skeletal dreakdown of the pathway for the Analysis

 ### 1. Data Extraction and Cleaning
-- The Dataset was loaded to Microsoft Excel and the key columns was identified for perfect understanding of the framework of the dataset, after which the data cleaning commenced using ower Query in Excel where duplicate records were removed, proper formatting was applied to each columns, additional calculated colmns were also created.
+- The Dataset was loaded to Microsoft Excel and the key columns was identified for perfect understanding of the framework of the dataset, after which the data cleaning commenced using Power Query in Excel where duplicate records were removed, proper formatting was applied to each columns, additional calculated colmns were also created.

 ![Amazon Cleaned DataSet](https://github.com/user-attachments/assets/de3f2b65-1db0-40a3-95f6-75f6941772d9)